vimona3ds/diverge-3/docs/features/visual_system.md

 - ✅ Added test cases for edge cases like handling operations without initialization
 - ✅ Implemented proper cleanup of mocks between tests to prevent test contamination
 - ✅ Fixed null reference errors in visual technique implementations with proper null checks
+- ✅ Completed test TODOs in Lenia.test.ts with comprehensive coverage

 ## Shader Implementation Details:
 - **Metaballs**: Implemented using inverse-square falloff field function with custom threshold and color mapping.
 Added subtle noise and pulsing effects for a more organic appearance.